emilhornlund/infra/stacks/vaultwarden/README.md

   - `VIRTUAL_HOST` / `LETSENCRYPT_HOST` / `VIRTUAL_PORT` — Used for reverse proxying with TLS
 - **Network**: Connected to `core-network` for integration with proxy and other services

+## 🔐 Required Secrets

+No secrets required for this stack.

+## 📁 Files

+- `docker-compose.yaml`: Defines the Vaultwarden service with reverse proxy integration

 ## 🛠 Portainer GitOps Configuration

-To deploy this stack with Portainer:

 - **Git Repository**: This repository's URL
 - **Path**: `stacks/vaultwarden`
 - **Auto Update**: Enable (interval or webhook)

+## 📝 Security Notes

+- It's highly recommended to enable environment variables for SMTP, WebSocket support, and backup strategy depending on your usage
+- Use HTTPS with a domain name (already configured with `LETSENCRYPT_HOST`) for secure access

 > Ensure `core-network` and your reverse proxy (e.g. `nginx-proxy` and `acme-companion`) are set up before deploying this stack.

-## 🔐 Security Notes

-- It's highly recommended to enable environment variables for SMTP, WebSocket support, and backup strategy depending on your usage.
-- Use HTTPS with a domain name (already configured with `LETSENCRYPT_HOST`) for secure access.

 ---